Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Requirements Analysis

 \section{Requirements Analysis}

 Following the common procedure in software engineering, we begin with a systematic approach to assess the requirements that should be fulfilled by our service framework.
 IEEE defines a requirement as 'A condition or capability that must be met or possessed by a system or system component to satisfy a contract, standard, specification, or other formally imposed documents' \cite{ieee_glossary_2002}.
-The common requirement engineering process consists of four steps \cite{pohl_requirements_1996}: \begin{enumerate} \item requirements elicitation \item requirements specification and documentation \item requirements agreement or negotiation \item requirements validation and verification \end{enumerate} Regarding the first step, i.e. the elicitation of requirements, it needs to be considered that there is yet no user community that could be involved in this process and we hence select a domain analysis as approach.
-To this end, typical applications of \glspl{EMS} are described in Sections \ref{sec_requirements_EM_commercial} to \ref{sec_requirements_EM_districts}.
-For the second step, the requirements are documented in a semi-structured natural language specification \cite{bourque_guide_2022}, using the following pattern: 'An <actor> must/should be able to <requirement>'.
+It is worth noting that the traditional requirements engineering process, as defined in \cite{pohl_requirements_1996}, is tailored for the utilization in customer-specific software development.
+In contrast, this work aims at developing a framework for a broad range of potential service developers, from academia and industry alike.
+We thus employ a simple two-step process inspired from research on market-driven requirements engineering \cite{alves_study_2006,aurum_market-driven_2005}.
+Hereby, the first step is an analysis of application areas.
+To this end, typical applications of \glspl{EMS} in three different areas are described in Section \ref{sec_requirements_domain_analysis}.
+Building upon this information, the requirements are documented in a semi-structured natural language specification \cite{washizaki_guide_2024}, using the following pattern: 'An <actor> must/should be able to <requirement>'.
 Using this pattern, the requirements are documented in a transparent and consistent way that enables easy requirements verification.
-We thereby categorize the requirements into functional (Section \ref{sec_requirements_functional}) and non-functional (Section \ref{sec_requirements_non-functional}).
-Here we follow Gilnz's definition \cite{glinz_non-functional_2007}, where functional requirements describe a function a system must be able to perform, including component, behavioral, and functional aspects.
-Quality and performance aspects, like throughput, reliability and security, as well as constraining aspects, like physical or legal aspects, are summarized in non-functional requirements.
-The third and fourth step have been omitted, again due to non-existence of a user community that could have been involved in negotiations or verification of the requirements.
-However, considering our systematic approach as well as substantial domain analysis we are nevertheless convinced that the derived requirements are a complete description of the demand with high quality.
+Furthermore, we categorize the requirements into functional (Section \ref{sec_requirements_functional}) and non-functional (Section \ref{sec_requirements_non-functional}).
+Here we follow Glinz's definition \cite{glinz_non-functional_2007}, where functional requirements describe a function a system must be able to perform, including component, behavioral, and functional aspects.
+Quality and performance aspects, like throughput, reliability, and security, as well as constraining aspects, like physical or legal aspects, are summarized in non-functional requirements.
+While the derivation of these requirements is generally based on the analysis provided in the following section, we are also guided by our broad experience in numerous projects in cooperation with relevant industry partners, where prototypical \glspl{EMS} for various scenarios have been developed and evaluated in large field tests, like e.g. MeRegio\footnote{\href{https://meregio.forschung.kit.edu/english/24.php}{https://meregio.forschung.kit.edu/english/24.php}}, C/sells\footnote{\href{https://www.wirsinteg.de/csells}{https://www.wirsinteg.de/csells}}, flexQgrid\footnote{\href{https://flexqgrid.de/english/}{https://flexqgrid.de/english/}}, and Smart East\footnote{\href{https://smart-east-ka.de/}{https://smart-east-ka.de/}}.